 Staff member has concerns about welfare or alternatively student discloses via the referral line below Never offer complete confidentiality to the student, if the student is in danger or at risk of serious harm staff have the duty to report to the safeguarding person.
 Do not jump to conclusions or ask any leading questions, or carry out any investigation.
 When recording the information that has been presented always use the exact language that the student has conveyed.
-The staff member refers this information to Senior Designated Person or Deputy Lead Safeguarding Lead Identified need for Concern but not No longer a safeguarding referral to outside requiring a referral concern agencies Student is informed that referral to outside agencies

-Liaise with parents if safe to do so (under 18)

-Safeguarding teams, refer to external agencies.
-Telephone or email as required

-Meetings and relevant information is recorded on college systems
+The staff member refers this information to Senior Designated Person or Deputy Lead Safeguarding Lead Identified need for Concern but not No longer a safeguarding referral to outside requiring a referral concern agencies Student is informed that referral to outside agencies will be made No further safeguarding action at this stage, concerns Liaise with parents if are recorded, but action may safe to do so (under 18) Continuing support be required to ensure other is provided for service/support is provided Safeguarding teams, student refer to external agencies.
+Telephone or email as required Meetings and relevant information is recorded on college systems